andreburgaud/xvalidatr/README.md

 2. Extract `xvalidatr.exe` from the zip file
 3. Copy `xvalidatr.exe` a directory included in your `PATH`

-## Installation on Linux and MAc OSX
+## Installation on Linux and Mac OSX

 Prerequisite: Mono needs to be installed on the target system

 1. Download the zip file from the releases tab (https://github.com/andreburgaud/xvalidatr/files/786713/XvalidatR_1.3.0.zip)
 2. Extract `xvalidatr.exe` from the zip file
-3. Copy `xvalidatr.exe` a directory included in your `PATH`
+3. Copy `xvalidatr.exe` in a directory included in your `PATH`
-4. In the same directory create file `xvalidatr`:
+4. In the same directory create a file named `xvalidatr` with the following content:

 ```
 #!/bin/bash